Barbell: EZ curl bars

-Originally known as a Dymeck curling bar after its inventor Lewis G. Dymeck, the EZ ("easy") curl bar is a variant of the barbell that is often used for biceps curls, upright rows, and lying triceps extensions.
+Originally known as a Dymeck curling bar after its inventor Lewis G. Dymeck (US Patent Number 2,508,567), the EZ ("easy") curl bar is a variant of the barbell that is often used for biceps curls, upright rows, and lying triceps extensions.
 The curved profile of the bar in the grip region allows the user's wrists and forearms to take a more neutral, less supinated position.
 This reduces the risk of repetitive stress injury in these exercises.
 However, when performing the biceps curl, using an EZ curl bar prevents full contraction of the biceps, which can only occur with the wrist fully supinated, and thus may prove a less effective exercise.

-Fixed Barbells
+Fixed barbells

 Primarily found in gyms, these are usually fairly short bars with weights already attached and welded to the bar, and in some cases, a covering of plastic/rubber around the plates.
 A typical gym might carry a range of fixed barbells from 5 kilos (11 lb) to around 50 kilos (110 lb).
 They are handy as they take less space than full-length bars and are useful for many exercises where less weight is required.
 They can also provide an easier starting point for beginners before moving on to using the full olympic bars.
 In addition, they provide for speedy transitions between various weights if one is doing multiple weights in quick succession.

-Thick-handled Barbells
+Thick-handled barbells

 These specialty items are designed to challenge the grip.
 They're used in strongman competitions for the deadlift and overhead presses, such as Apollon's Axle.
 Recently, even such exotic diameters as 3 in have appeared.
 They are made in China, and can weigh up to 135 lb.